 Figure 5.8.3.1-1: Sidelink UE information for NR sidelink communication

-The purpose of this procedure is to inform the network that the UE is interested or no longer interested to receive NR sidelink communication, as well as to request assignment or release of transmission resource for NR sidelink communication and to report parameters related to NR sidelink communication.
+The purpose of this procedure is to inform the network that the UE:

+- is interested or no longer interested to receive or transmit NR sidelink communication,

+- is requesting assignment or release of transmission resource for NR sidelink communication,

+- is reporting parameters and QoS profiles(s) related to NR sidelink communication,

+- is reporting that a sidelink radio link failure or sidelink RRC reconfiguration failure has been detected.

 5.8.3.2 Initiation

-A UE capable of NR sidelink communication that is in RRC_CONNECTED may initiate the procedure to indicate it is (interested in) receiving NR sidelink communication in several cases including upon successful connection establishment or resuming, upon change of interest, or upon change to a PCell providing SIB12 including sl-ConfigCommonNR.
-A UE capable of NR sidelink communication may initiate the procedure to request assignment of dedicated resources for NR sidelink communication transmission.
+A UE capable of NR sidelink communication that is in RRC_CONNECTED may initiate the procedure to indicate it is (interested in) receiving or transmitting NR sidelink communication in several cases including upon successful connection establishment or resuming, upon change of interest, or upon change to a PCell providing SIB12 including sl-ConfigCommonNR.
+A UE capable of NR sidelink communication may initiate the procedure to request assignment of dedicated sidelink DRB configuration and transmission resources for NR sidelink communication transmission.
+A UE capable of NR sidelink communication may initiate the procedure to report to the network that a sidelink radio link failure or sidelink RRC reconfiguration failure has been declared.

 Upon initiating this procedure, the UE shall: